aequorea/dc/README.md

 ### dc
 design compiler -- generate a netlist from a text description of an electronic design

 Compile with fpc (free pascal compiler).
 I think it's really nice that software from 1990 compiled without changes and "just worked."
-This is among the oldest source code I still have.
+The compiler didn't even complain about the vestigial control-z that DOS put at the end of the file.

 Takes a .dc file as input.
 When you run the program do not include the file extension, just the filename without the extension.
 The output is a .net file which has the netlist.